memendes123/testtt/python_bot/README.md

 # Python Football Predictions Bot

-This directory contains a standalone Python port of the original Mastra workflow.
-It uses the same competition catalogue and reproduces the fetch → analyse → Telegram send pipeline so it can be hosted on a VPS or cron job without the Mastra runtime.
+This directory contains the definitive Python implementation of the original Mastra workflow.
+It replaces the previous Node.js helper entirely, using the same competition catalogue and reproducing the fetch → analyse → Telegram send pipeline so it can be hosted on a VPS or cron job without the Mastra runtime.

 ## Quick start